eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

     When used for [pedestrians](Simulation/Pedestrians.md), the *speedFactor* attribute is applied directly to the maximum speed of the vType since speed limits are not applicable to pedestrians

 !!! note
-    If the specified departSpeed of a vehicle exceeds the speed limit and it's vType has a speedFactor deviation > 0, the indivial chosen speed multiplier is at least high enough to accommodate the stated depart speed.
+    If the specified departSpeed of a vehicle exceeds the speed limit and it's vType has a speedFactor deviation > 0, the individual chosen speed multiplier is at least high enough to accommodate the stated depart speed.

 ## Vehicle Length